At a glance: inspection methods for plastics and polymers

 - Determination of the decomposition temperatures (start/middle/end)

-- For the exact identification and quantification of escaping decomposition products and volatile components, we couple TGA with FT-IR spectroscopy and GC-MS.
+For the exact identification and quantification of decomposition products released and volatile components, we couple TGA with FTIR spectroscopy and GC-MS.

 Analysis systems: